 d.
 Operator-Developed EWIS ICA.
 The FAA recognizes that some operators may not have maintenance programs developed using MSG-3.
-These operators can incorporate the TC or STC holder's FAA Oversight Office-approved ICA into their maintenance programs or they can develop their own EWIS ICA using the current edition of AC 25-27.
+These operators can incorporate the TC or STC holder's FAA Oversight Office-approved ICA into their maintenance programs or they can develop their own EWIS ICA using AC 25-27.